internetarchive/archiveorg-e2e-tests/README.md

 - run: `npm i`
 - add new test file in `~/test` directory
-  - currently, there are dirs: `books, music`, add your new test file does not touch either, feel free to make a new directory.
+  - currently, there are dirs: `books, music`, if your new test file does not touch either, feel free to make a new directory.
     - If you are making a new directory:
-        - you probably need a new GHA workflow.
+        - you probably need a new GHA workflow and/or update current ones
-        - you may need a custom testcafe config file.

 ## Creating a GHA workflow